The final rule reflects current national consensus standards, and ensures that workers can use up-to-date eye and face protection.

 An OSHA inspection found that the plant lacked numerous safeguards required to protect employees whose work require them to enter confined spaces, such as the vinegar tank.

 “This incident, and the resulting severe injuries to this worker, should never have happened,” said Christopher Adams, OSHA’s Syracuse area director.
 “Workers who enter confined spaces risk being overcome, sometimes fatally, by toxic and oxygen-deficient atmospheres.
-OSHA standards require that employers identify confined spaces in their workplaces and maintain a comprehensive and effective confined space program so that no worker is sickened or injured.
 That was not the case at the Salamida plant.”

 Specific confined space hazards included the company’s failure to:

 - Evaluate the workplace to identify confined spaces, including three, 3,000-gallon vinegar tanks